jarvisar/datavis-project1/README.md

 - Scatterplot: Users can view a visualization of the relationship between exoplanet mass and radius.

-- Histogram: Users can view a categorization of exoplanets by their distance from us.
+- Histogram: Users can view a categorization of exoplanets by their distance in parsecs.

 - Data table: Users can view the data for each planetary system in a table format.